Tetsuya Kakihara

-Tetsuya Kakihara (柿原 徹也, Kakihara Tetsuya) is a Japanese voice actor and singer.
+Tetsuya Kakihara (柿原 徹也, Kakihara Tetsuya) is a German-born Japanese voice actor and singer.
 He is a former member of 81 Produce.
 His agency, Zynchro, was established on 15 May 2013.

 In 2010, Kakihara has been affiliated with Kiramune, a music label by Bandai Visual and Lantis, where he made his first mini album, Still on Journey.
 His first single, "String of Pain", served as the ending theme song for the anime series Hakkenden: Eight Dogs of the East.
 He has released two full albums, five mini albums and six singles.
 His third single, "咲いちゃいな (Saichaina)", was released on 15 April 2015.

 Kakihara has voiced young men with fiery personalities, including Natsu Dragneel in Fairy Tail.
 He also starred in otome games, including Shin in Amnesia and K1-B0 in Danganronpa V3: Killing Harmony.
 He is also active in BL (boys' love) Drama CDs.

 Biography

 Kakihara was fascinated by Japanese entertainment culture and decided to become a voice actor.
 In 2001, Kakihara went to the Amusement Media Academy (a vocational school for voice actors and artists) to study voice acting.
 While attending courses, he had part-time jobs and improved his Japanese through part-time school.
 He became a professional voice actor in 2003.
 He was nominated for the Best Rookie Actor award at the 1st Seiyu Awards.